 So What Are Carrier Oils?

 All carrier oils belong to the lipid oils.
-These oils are made up predominantly of fatty acids with small percentages of anti-oxidants, minerals and other healing compounds.
+These oils are made up predominantly of fatty acids with small percentages of anti-oxidants, minerals, and other healing compounds.
 This percentage is called the healing fraction, or unsaponifiable portion of the oil.

-The term called carrier oil don’t describe the range of applications these oils possess.
+The term called carrier oil doesn’t describe the range of applications these oils possess.
 These oils of substance come from plant seeds; the reproductive, regenerative seed that produces the next generation to propagate the species.

 Names vary and include, seed, bean, kernel, nut, grain even fruiting body, as happens with avocado or palm, but each is the reproductive kernel of the plant.
-The fat and oil produced by the seed is energy derived from sunlight that nourishes the future tree, or bush, or flower in its infancy as a seedling.
-Ultimately this sun energy is used up by the growing seedling while it makes its way to maturity, able to produce its own nourishment by photosynthesis.
+The fat and oil produced by the seed are energy derived from sunlight that nourishes the future tree, or bush, or flower in its infancy as a seedling.
+Ultimately this solar energy is used up by the growing seedling while it makes its way to maturity, able to produce its own nourishment by photosynthesis.

 And what are Essential Oils?

 The essential oils are not located in a single plant part liker the carrier oils are.
-They are produced in specialized glands from all parts of the plant, from flower, to leaf, to root and more, they consist of volatile compounds that evaporate.
+They are produced in specialized glands from all parts of the plant, from flower to leaf, to root and more, they consist of volatile compounds that evaporate.
 This is how we enjoy their aromas.
 The need to marry the essential oils with the fixed seed oils is due to the high concentration of volatile compounds in the aromatic essential oils.
-Alone they can cause sensitization, burns, irritations and problems in and on the body.
+Alone they can cause sensitization, burns, irritations, and problems in and on the body.